 • Unless all the vacancies have been filled, if a candidate has received more votes than the quota, the value of votes in excess of the quota is redistributed to the next available preference on each ballot paper.
 (This is done by redistributing all the elected candidates’ votes at a lower value, so that the sum of the values is equal to the number of votes in excess of the quota.)

 • If all the vacancies have not been filled after redistributing the excess votes of elected candidates, the candidate with the lowest number of votes is excluded and all their votes are redistributed to the next available preference on each ballot paper.

 • These procedures are repeated until all the vacancies have been filled.

 The Victorian Electoral Commission has more information about the ways votes are counted.

-The Returning Officer will publicly declare results after the votes have been counted and scrutineers have had time to examine the record of the count.
-The declaration of the election may be delayed if the Returning Officer decides to conduct a recount
+The Election Manager will publicly declare results after the votes have been counted and scrutineers have had time to examine the record of the count.
+The declaration of the election may be delayed if the Election Manager decides to conduct a recount.

 The Lord Mayor and Deputy Lord Mayor nominate as a team and are elected on a single ballot paper, using preferential voting.

 Candidates for the other councillor positions may nominate to run in groups and the ballot paper used is similar to that of the Australian Senate and the Victorian Legislative Council.
 This includes provision for above-the-line voting for group tickets.
 These votes are counted using proportional representation.